Family-friendly holidays for babies, teens and big kids

 FOR TODDLERS

-No.15 by Guesthouse, Bath
+No.15 by Guesthouse

 No.15 by Guesthouse might have 18th-century looks, but it’s not too genteel for families.
-They know what pint-sized people want: a mini tipi to play in (available in Large rooms), a Yoto Player to keep them entertained, Polaroid camera to tinker with and more candy than they can possibly eat in a stay — although, in reality, all ages will be swiping treats from the help-yourself pantry.
+They know what pint-sized people want: a mini teepee to play in (available in Large rooms), a Yoto Player to keep them entertained, a Polaroid camera to tinker with and more candy than they can possibly eat in a stay — although, in reality, all ages will be swiping treats from the help-yourself pantry.
 Should parents want a night à deux, a Mary Poppins-esque Norland Nanny can be secured.

-Rosewood Cape Kidnappers, New Zealand
+Rosewood Cape Kidnappers

-Almyra, Cyprus
+Cyprus

 God bless the hotel pool for kids: alongside Almyra’s cool, clean, modern sensibility, it has space for all to swim, including a shallow spot for armband-toting tots.
-Its stylish kids’ club has bespoke activities and a dedicated sleep room; and the ‘baby-go-lightly’ service significantly frees up suitcase space, allowing you to order all manner of kit — be it swim nappies, baby baths, bouncy chairs, play mats juices or purées — in advance of your stay.
+Its stylish kids’ club has bespoke activities and a dedicated sleep room; and the ‘baby-go-lightly’ service significantly frees up suitcase space, allowing you to order all manner of kit — be it swim nappies, baby baths, bouncy chairs, play mats, juices or purées — in advance of your stay.

-Chewton Glen, Hampshire
+Hampshire

-Classic English stately home Chewton Glen has all the airs and graces: a long, winding approach through the grounds, ever-so-charming staff, a croquet green… But it’s not too lah-di-dah for kids, who can enjoy walking sheep, learning how to forage, meeting the farm animals, spying New Forest ponies (and go for rides) and toddling down to the peaceful beach nearby — the messy art classes show that Chewton likes to let loose.
+Classic English stately home Chewton Glen has all the airs and graces: a long, winding approach through the grounds, ever-so-charming staff, a croquet green… But it’s not too lah-di-dah for kids, who can enjoy walking sheep, learning how to forage, meeting the farm animals, spying New Forest ponies (and going for rides) and toddling down to the peaceful beach nearby — the messy art classes show that Chewton likes to let loose.
 For a windfall of Brownie points, book one of the toddler-mind-blowing Treehouse Suites.

 FOR JUNIORS

-Lime Wood, Hampshire
+Hampshire

 Yet another esteemed Brit country estate with serious gourmet clout (the restaurant by top chefs Angela Hartnett and Luke Holder is a true destination diner), Lime Wood also packs a superlative spa.
 As parents are being coddled in Bamford balms, kids can run carefree, bombing over the grounds on a bike, scooter or Hunter wellies (all available to borrow).

-Heckfield Place, Hampshire
+Hampshire

-Amanyara, Turks and Caicos
+Turks and Caicos

 When you have greens on greens, endless blues and pearlescent stretches of sand, the whole family will want to make the most of it.
-Turks and Caicos stay Amanyara immerses kids in this tropical paradise with its Nature Discovery Centre, where they’ll seek critters on mini safaris, learn to swim and sail and partake in scavenger hunts.
-At the Clubhouse they’ll burn energy playing sports (soccer, beach volleyball, tennis…) then unwind watching a film with popcorn; and they’ll even benefit from Aman’s spa soothing, with specially designed yoga and Pilates sessions.
+Turks and Caicos stay Amanyara immerses kids in this tropical paradise with its Nature Discovery Centre, where they’ll seek critters on mini safaris, learn to swim and sail, and partake in scavenger hunts.
+At the Clubhouse, they’ll burn energy playing sports (soccer, beach volleyball, tennis…) then unwind watching a film with popcorn; and they’ll even benefit from Aman’s spa soothing, with specially designed yoga and Pilates sessions.

-Marbella Club, Spain
+Marbella

-Historic glamourpuss, Marbella Club hotel, has welcomed Golden Age A-listers and royalty, but it extends its impeccable hospitality to little ones, too.
+Historic glamourpuss Marbella Club hotel has welcomed Golden Age A-listers and royalty, but it extends its impeccable hospitality to little ones, too.
 Its beautiful kids’ club (for four to 14 year olds) has its own perfumery, kitchen, garden, crafts corner, music room, small pool and more, where fun and learning play on the same turf.
 The beach club is sociable for parents and progeny, and parents have a selection of bars to prop up while the kids are being entertained.

 FOR TEENS

-Bovey Castle, Devon
+Devon

 Hear ye, hear ye — your little lords’ and ladies’ presence is requested at Dartmoor-set manse Bovey Castle.
 But ready them for rough-and-tumble times, because this isn’t for Fauntleroys.
 Teens can run riot in the grounds and National Park wilds for archery, air-rifle and clay-pigeon shooting, bee-keeping, fly-fishing, riding around in Land Rovers on an estate tour and more.
 And those not quite ready to lock and load can find gentler fun in the KidsZone.

-Borgo Egnazia, Puglia
+Puglia

 As the site of Justin Timberlake’s nuptials, bellissima Italian stay Borgo Egnazia will impress former teens, but there’s plenty to make today’s youngsters look up from their screens, too.
-The family-sized pool villas will be a hit with all, the (two) beach clubs are glamorous yet laidback for sophomore socialites and the games room will hit all the right buttons, while the Tarantari Teen Club (for eight to 12 year olds) encourages bonding with a like-minded international set over traditional dance, cooking classes and more.
+The family-sized pool villas will be a hit with all, the (two) beach clubs are glamorous yet laidback for sophomore socialites and the games room will hit all the right buttons.
+The Tarantari Teen Club (for eight to 12 year olds) encourages bonding with a like-minded international set over traditional dance, cooking classes and more.
 It’s another hotel with a very special spa, where treatments borrow from traditional Puglian practice.

-Summercamp, Martha’s Vineyard
+Martha’s Vineyard

 Summercamp’s name nods to its carefree seasonal spoils; its Martha’s Vineyard setting offers idyllic family-holiday fodder (think fewer screens, more biking, beaching and communal barbecuing).
 And this coastal bed and breakfast has a playful spirit, with nautical-themed bunk-beds, Twister and ping-pong for passing the time and a Camp Canteen open 24/7 for classic US sweets.
 And if that’s not cute enough, you get homemade cookies on arrival too.